Operation Opossum

-Operation Opossum was a World War II raid undertaken by Australia's Z Special Unit in 1945 on the island of Ternate near Borneo to rescue the Sultan of Ternate, Muhammad Jabir Syah.
+Operation Opossum was a World War II raid undertaken by Australia's Z Special Unit in 1945 on the island of Ternate in North Maluku to rescue the Sultan of Ternate, Muhammad Jabir Syah.

 Operation

 The island of Ternate had been occupied by Japan since 1942.
 The Sultan sent several islanders to Australian Army headquarters on Morotai Island asking to be rescued.
 The Dutch were enthusiastic about the mission.